raceychan/lihil/docs/index.md

     return {"hello": "world!"}
 ```

-a more realistic examples would be
+a more realistic examples would be something like

 ```python
 from lihil import Lihil, Route, use, EventBus